 We believe that our students deserve the very best facilities in which to study and develop.
 From modern multi-media lecture theatres and laboratories, through interactive web-based course support, to excellent library facilities and IT provision, we aim to ensure that your experience will be as productive and enjoyable as possible.

 The Faculty has benefited from a multi-million pound investment for teaching and research facilities.
-The new practical laboratories in the Faraday Building can hold up to 100 students and contain all of the equipment needed for practical sessions.
+Practical laboratory teaching is based in the newly-built Life and Environment teaching laboratories.
+The two labs hold over 200 students in total and contain all of the equipment needed for practical sessions.
 The new £1.6m Clinical Anatomy Learning Centre provides students with a state of the art learning resource to study the human body using detailed anatomical models and high-quality DVD screen-based presentations.
 There are excellent facilities for carrying out biomedical research including a DeltaVision deconvoluting microscope, confocal microscopes, scanning and transmission electron microscopes, an ion trap mass spectrometer with online HPLC for proteomics and metabolomics, GC-MS, a Typhoon variable mode fluorescent imager, real time PCR, flow cytometry, DNA sequencing, HPLC and protein purification equipment.

 An International Community